Articles · Product philosophy

 • Treating this page as the integration spec

-URLs, manifests, and execute endpoints are documented on /ai-agents and related guides.
+Tool lists, prefilled URLs, and execute endpoints are documented on /ai-agents and related guides.
 This article explains why those contracts exist.

 • Assuming every Toolcore page runs server-side AI

 Most catalog tools execute in the browser.
-Server-assisted or AIGC routes say so on their own pages.
+Server-assisted or AI-assisted routes say so on their own pages.

 FAQ